 Financial compensation is highest for NYU Polytechnic School of Engineering grads with a master's degree in management (average earnings climb to $142K per year).
 A Bachelor of Science in Mechanical Engineering (ME) commands less pay, and these degree-holders face median pay of approximately $58K.

-Project Management is a popular skill among NYU Polytechnic School of Engineering alumni, with close to a fifth of workers reporting using it on the job.
-For Polytechnic Institute of New York University grads, proficiency in Project Management warrants a paycheck that is 17 percent more than other alumni salaries.
-Also considered top-notch skills are Microsoft Office, Engineering Design, and AutoCAD.
+Many former NYU Polytechnic School of Engineering students are familiar with Project Management, and slightly less than a fifth of grads move on to positions where this experience is utilized.
+For Polytechnic Institute of New York University grads, proficiency in Linux warrants a paycheck that is 13 percent more than other alumni salaries.
+Engineering Design, Microsoft Office, and Microsoft Excel are desirable skills as well.

 Benefits and Perks

 A lucky minority (about one-third of alumni) are fortunate enough to be compensated for vacation while just one-fourth of alumni get sick time.
 Most grads opt for a 401(k) to save for retirement.
 Dental insurance applies to a strong majority of alums, and a large number of alums report health coverage.
 Polytechnic Institute of New York University grads are also lucky enough to receive a casual working environment, life insurance, tuition reimbursement, and a company-subsidized cell phone.